-Prerequisite: A minimum grade of C in General Psychology, Maternal Child I, Nursing Clinical, Mental Health I and Medical Surgical II.
+Prerequisite: LPN licensure and a minimum grade of "C" in microbiology and chemistry.
 This course focuses on the development of advanced clinical skills.
-Content includes initiation of peripheral IV, advanced IV skills, maintenance of central IV lines, administration of blood products, chest tube drainage systems, airway management and interpretation of basic ECG's.
+Content includes initiation of peripheral IV, advanced IV skills, maintenance of central IV lines, and administration of blood products, chest tube drainage systems, airway management and interpretation of basic EKG's.
 Students are required to demonstrate safe, competent performance of skills presented in this course.

 Forty-five hours of campus lab.